mrseanryan/gcal-move-it/README.md

 # gcal_move_it README

-A command line tool to move events from one month to another, in a Google Calendar.
+A command line tool to bulk process events in a Google Calendar:

+- clean the description of events, to remove duplicate URLs and email addresses, if the event was edited in the mobile version of Google Calendar
+- move events from one month to another

 # use